SamEureka/balenaPhono/README.md

 balenaPhono is a project for Raspberry Pi that takes the audio output from a turntable or any other audio device and creates a shoutcast/icecast network stream.
 This project is great for anyone looking for a cheap and simple way to play vinyl on [Sonos](https://www.sonos.com/en-us/home) or [Ikea Symfonisk](https://www.ikea.com/us/en/cat/wi-fi-speakers-46194/) speakers.

+### _*UPDATE!*_:
+* I've updated the booter container to use the cron instead of a bash script `sleep` method.
+Now you use the `REBOOT_TIME` variable to specify the hour of the day you would like balenaPhono to reboot.
+This keeps the darkice stream from becoming unstable over time.
+If you have a better way to do this please make a pull request or open an issue.

 ---
 ### Equipment needed:
 * Raspberry Pi (Tested with Pi3, running daily on Pi Zero W)